-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires colleges and universities to disclose statistics annually both for crimes reported to local agencies and crimes reported to campus security authorities (CSA).
+The Jeanne Clery Campus Safety Act requires colleges and universities to disclose statistics annually both for crimes reported to local agencies and crimes reported to campus security authorities (CSA).
 The Pacific Lutheran University Campus Safety Department is responsible for the collection of Clery Act crime statistics, and for reporting such information directly to the U.S. Department of Education and to the Pacific Lutheran University campus community in the CLERY Act-mandated Annual Security Report published each year.